Max9th/Max9th/README.md

 * A programmer (I can code in GDScript, C++ (Ehh, Well enough for arduino projects) and Python;
 * A Fan of analogical and digital electronics;
 * A game developer (godot only for now);
-* and a certified asshole (Not really proud about that tbh)

 - 📫 How to contact me: max9th@protonmail.com